bynaryDE/angular-extensions/libs/composables/attribute/docs/attribute.composable.md

 baz
 ```

-#### Custom host
+#### Custom target

-You may also use a custom host to bind attribute on:
+You may also use a custom target to bind attribute on:

 ```ts
 import { useAttribute } from '@bynary/composables/attribute';